 School branding and graphics are on the up, as schools invest in marketing like never before.
 Marketing has become important to schools to entice students and parents to choose their school.
 Through reception graphics, corridor art or new signs.

-Headteachers have recognised that having a well branded school can give the ‘wow’ factor, with everything from outdoor signs, directional signs, reception displays and graphics around the school.
-This is to say Primary schools in particular have provided us with the most creative challenges on the design front to illustrate their branding– from a gingerbread cottage in a forest, with a rainbow, for a large set of dividing doors, a British values display and a space-themed rocket corridor.
+Headteachers have recognised that having a well branded school can give the ‘wow’ factor, with everything from outdoor signs, directional signs, reception displays and printed graphics.
+Primary schools in particular have provided us with the most creative challenges on the design front, to illustrate their branding – from a gingerbread cottage in a forest for a large set of dividing doors, a British values display and a space-themed rocket corridor.

 Kincraig Primary School, Blackpool

 How often do you see a spaceship as a corridor?
 Not often unless you’re staff or a student at Kincraig Primary School in Blackpool.
-Our designers completely transformed a once dreary corridor into the inside of a rocket ship by printing foamex panels direct, printed textured wallpaper and printed vinyls.
+Our designers completely transformed a once dreary corridor into the inside of a rocket ship, by printing direct to foamex panels, printed textured wallpaper and printed vinyls.
 The transformation didn’t stop there; we also turned doors leading to toilets into air locks and control screens with aliens floating past.
 Cool, right?

 We’ve been working with Kincraig Primary in Blackpool for a number of years on their prospectus material, external signs and window graphics.
 With the freedom Kincraig provide us on creating great graphics, we incorporated the DfE’s ‘Promoting Fundamental British Values’ guidelines into graphics for the entire hall.
 Designed, printed & installed it makes a fantastic statement.